Gallium: Physical properties

-Gallium does not crystallize in any of the simple crystal structures.
-The stable phase under normal conditions is orthorhombic with 8 atoms in the conventional unit cell.
+Under normal conditions, gallium does not crystallize in any of the simple crystal structures.
+Instead, its stable phase (Ga-I) is a complex orthorhombic structure with eight atoms in the conventional unit cell.
 Within a unit cell, each atom has only one nearest neighbor (at a distance of 244 pm).
 The remaining six unit cell neighbors are spaced 27, 30 and 39 pm farther away, and they are grouped in pairs with the same distance.
-Many stable and metastable phases are found as function of temperature and pressure.

 The bonding between the two nearest neighbors is covalent; hence Ga_{2} dimers are seen as the fundamental building blocks of the crystal.
 This explains the low melting point relative to the neighbor elements, aluminium and indium.
 This structure is strikingly similar to that of iodine and may form because of interactions between the single 4p electrons of gallium atoms, further away from the nucleus than the 4s electrons and the [Ar]3d^{10} core.
 This phenomenon recurs with mercury with its "pseudo-noble-gas" [Xe]4f^{14}5d^{10}6s^{2} electron configuration, which is liquid at room temperature.
 The 3d^{10} electrons do not shield the outer electrons very well from the nucleus and hence the first ionisation energy of gallium is greater than that of aluminium.
-Ga_{2} dimers do not persist in the liquid state and liquid gallium exhibits a complex low-coordinated structure in which each gallium atom is surrounded by 10 others, rather than 11–12 neighbors typical of most liquid metals.